When I first heard the rumors about the Blade SR (single rotor) helicopter, I have to admit, I got pretty excited.

 The blue and white canopy may look nice up close, but as you can see,the small size coupled with either dead light or a blue sky makes the SR very difficult to see at any distance, especially during a nose in position.

-There will soon be a brightly colored high visibility orange/red SR canopy (EFLH-1521) available and I highly recommend picking one up once you are flying circuits.
+There is a brightly colored high visibility orange/red SR canopy (EFLH-1521) available and I highly recommend picking one up once you are flying circuits.
 It would be nice if the SR came standard with that canopy.

 To say I was disappointed with the SR is obvious, but really not unexpected.
 I knew the limitations with electric tail motors and simple radios.
 The fact that the SR becomes a much better bird once bound to a computerized radio like a Spectrum DX6i up to a JR X12, shows the overall potential of this heli.
 Get rid of that rotten electric tail motor and fire on a belt or shaft drive and the SR will be a wonderful little helicopter.
 Let's hope someone is working on that right now.
 In fact, if the tail would hold better, the included radio settings would not be too bad.